 Google Analytics is an essential data tool for businesses, but using it in a way that complies with the GDPR means taking some extra steps.

-At the very least, you’ll need to present your users with an accurate privacy and cookie policy, explain your use of GA4, and ask for consent before placing any analytics cookies on their browsers and, at the same time, give users the possibility to withdraw their consent at any point in time.
+At the very least, present your users with an accurate privacy and cookie policy, explain your use of GA4, and ask for consent before placing analytics cookies on their browsers while ensuring they can easily withdraw it at any time.

-You could do it all yourself, but why not let Termly help?
-We offer a Privacy Policy Generator and a comprehensive Consent Management Solution to help you stay on the right side of the GDPR and several other major data privacy laws.
+Use Termly’s Privacy Policy Generator and Consent Management Solution to help you stay on the right side of the GDPR and several other major data privacy laws.